 - Britain’s best autumn wildlife spectacles

 What are the most commonly grown crops in the UK?

 Barley, rapeseed, wheat and oat.
 All of these crops are used in food and animal feed production in the UK and overseas.

 How long does the harvest season last?

-At their most lavish the meal would brim with several meats, vegetables, puddings, tarts and ale, and would be accompanied by singing, drinking games and much reverie.
-One Shropshire tradition in the early 19th century was the arrival of the ‘Old Sow’ – two men dressed in sacks that were filled with prickly furze cuttings which barbed anyone they approached.
-That just left the gleaning, the act of collecting any leftover crops in the field which was carried out by the farm women.
+Historically, harvest was celebrated with lavish meal of several meats, vegetables, puddings, tarts and ale, and would be accompanied by singing, drinking games and much reverie.
 All of which was to be conducted by St Michael’s Mass on the 29th September, the signifier for the end of harvest.